 At first, learning a new language seemed daunting.
 I struggled to make time to study.
 As a busy mom, I found it really hard to carve out time to attend a class.
-I eventually did attend a class at my local Italian Cultural Center but to be honest I found these five tools more engaging and convenient.
-Classes and textbooks are certainly helpful but they’re not the end all.
+I eventually did attend a class at my local Italian Cultural Center but to be honest I found the following five tools more engaging and convenient.
+Classes and textbooks are certainly helpful but they’re not the end-all.
 For me, the combination of apps, online lessons, and podcasts proved to be very helpful.
-I loved that I could listen to a podcast while I do dishes or fold laundry.
+I loved that I could listen to a podcast while I did dishes or folded laundry.
 Using an app while I sipped my morning coffee or waited in line at the grocery store helped me maximize my time.
 I hope you find these tools helpful as well!

 3. Coffee Break Italian Podcast

 Coffee Break Italian Podcast – Radiolingua.com is a language learning website that offers online courses for a fee and free podcasts.
 They have great resources for beginner and intermediate learners.
 Their podcast focuses on grammar and conversation.
 I appreciate their format of listening to a conversation then hearing the English translation with a grammar explanation.